Recollects: Canada

-As part of the Anglo-French War of 1626–1629 in Europe, the British captured Quebec City on July 20, 1629.
+As part of the Anglo-French War of 1626–1629 in Europe, the British captured Quebec City on 20 July 1629.

-On September 9 of that same year, the Recollects were forced to return to France along with the Jesuits, who were forcibly removed on July 21.
-The two groups of friars were transported to Calais, France, where they arrived on October 29, 1629.
+On 9 September that year, the Recollects were forced to return to France along with the Jesuits, who were forcibly removed on 21 July.
+The two groups of friars were transported to Calais, France, where they arrived on 29 October 1629.
 The Recollects petitioned the French government several times between 1630 and 1637 to return to New France, but were blocked by Cardinal Richelieu and his agents, who were determined to keep both the Jesuits and the Recollects out of New France.
 Several Recollects, including veteran missionary Joseph Le Caron, appealed to the Capuchin missionaries, originally from New England, to return the Quebec mission to them.
-The Capuchins acquiesced, but Cardinal Richelieu ordered that the Jesuits replace the Capuchins in Quebec, additionally forbidding the Recollects from traveling on French ships to New France.
+The Capuchins acquiesced, but Cardinal Richelieu ordered that the Jesuits replace the Capuchins in Quebec, additionally forbidding the Recollects from travelling on French ships to New France.
 Frustrated with the French bureaucracy, the Recollects petitioned the papacy in Rome to return to New France, and succeeded in gaining permission to undertake their endeavour in 1637.
 However, they were once again denied passage aboard French ships.
 This conflict continued in 1643 when Queen Anne of Austria, the regent of France, granted their request; but once again no transport was obtained.
 The Recollects would not re-enter New France until 1670, nearly forty years since their expulsion After returning, they reestablished missions at Quebec, Trois-Rivières, and Montreal.
-On March 22, 1682 a recollect chaplain who accompanied LaSalle, Father Zenobius, preached to the Tensas tribe on the lower Mississippi River using his knowledge of the Illinois language.
+On 22 March 1682 a Recollect chaplain who accompanied LaSalle, Father Zenobius, preached to the Tensas tribe on the lower Mississippi River using his knowledge of the Illinois language.
 In 1759, British conquest once again interfered with the Franciscans.
 Five years later, the bishop of Quebec, Jean-François Hubert, annulled the vows of any friar professed after 1784.
 Their numbers gradually decreased until, by 1791, only five friars remained.
 The last Canadian Recollect, Father Louis Demers, died in Montreal in 1813.